 In fiction, when it comes to almost everything that comes in multiples, there's an inverse relationship between quantity and quality.
 The more there is of something, the lower the quality of those individual things and vice versa.

 This has roots in basic resource management and production.
 Assuming you have a constant supply of resources, the more resources you put into producing a product, the higher-quality the product will be in the end.
-However, the less of the product you will able to produce in the end.
+However, as a drawback, the less of the product you will able to produce.
 You could choose to put less resources into producing individual products in order to produce more, but the quality of the products decrease.
 Trying to make more of a product and make them high-quality is generally impractical due to resource and time constraints.

 - Death of a Thousand Cuts: Refers to video game characters who deal relatively small amounts of damage compared to other characters from his or her game but can deal a larger amount of them.
 How effective this is depends on the game.

-- Spam Attack, where the solution when shooting at something doesn't work is to shoot even more of it.
+- Spam Attack: where the solution when shooting at something doesn't work is to shoot even more of it.
 This one is obviously rooted in quantity, though people characterized by it are rarely portrayed as sympathetic or intelligent.
-Further subdivided into Beam Spam, Macross Missile Massacre, More Dakka, and Rain of Arrows.
+Further subdivided into Beam Spam, Macross Missile Massacre, More Dakka, Death of a Thousand Cuts and Rain of Arrows.

 - We Have Reserves: The idea that troops are expendable because there are so many available.
 This is never shown in a good light.

 - Zerg Rush: Quantity versus quality of Mooks where Quantity wins.

 - Conservation of Ninjutsu: Hero represents quality while Mooks represent quantity.
 Quality mostly wins.

 - Crippling Overspecialization: Try to do one thing very well, do everything else very poorly.